telegramsjs/Telegramsjs/README.md

 });
 ```

-The setMyDescription method sets the bot's description, while the setMyCommands method sets the bot's commands.
+The `setMyDescription` method sets the bot's description, while the `setMyCommands` method sets the bot's commands.

 ## Conclusion
-Telegramsjs provides a simple and flexible way to create Telegram bots using Node.js.
+`Telegramsjs` provides a simple and flexible way to create Telegram bots using Node.js.
 With its easy-to-use syntax and event-driven architecture, it is a great choice for developers who want to build bots quickly and efficiently.

 ## Documentation
-Detailed documentation for `Telegramjs` is still in progress.
+Detailed documentation for `Telegramsjs` is still in progress.

 ## Contributions
-We welcome your contributions to the development of `Telegramjs`!
+We welcome your contributions to the development of `Telegramsjs`!
 If you have any ideas or suggestions, please visit the <a href="https://discord.gg/j8G7jhHMbs">Official support server</a> or the <a href="https://t.me/sempaika_telegrams_js">Official Telegram channel</a>.

 ## License
 `Telegramsjs` is available under the `MIT` license.
 For more information, please refer to the <a href="https://github.com/Sempai-07/Telegramsjs/blob/main/LICENSE">LICENSE</a> file.